prapti-ai/prapti/README.md

 (or `pip3` or `py -3 -m pip` depending on your system).

-To update to the latest version of Prapti through PyPI run:
+To update to the latest version of Prapti, run:

 ```
 pip install prapti --upgrade
 ```

-If you wish to use the git repo directly you can do so by running:
+To install the the latest development version or Prapti directly from our git repo, run:

 ```
 pip install git+https://github.com/prapti-ai/prapti